cube-js/cube/CONTRIBUTING.md

 ### Prerequisites

-Cube.js works with Node.js 8+ and uses yarn as a package manager.
+Cube.js works with Node.js 10+ and uses Yarn as a package manager.

 ### Cube.js Docker